fetchai/agents-aea/docs/upgrading.md

 Below we describe the additional manual steps required to upgrade between different versions:

+## `v1.1.1` to `v1.2.0`

+Ensure you update the plugins to their latest version (fetchai and cosmos plugins are changed in this release)

+Update the packages to the latest versions (especially p2p_libp2p related packages are updated)

+Check packages’ and agents’ configurations are correct (e.g. the fetchai test-net name is changed for the Dorado network)

 ## `v1.1.0` to `v1.1.1`

 No backwards incompatible changes.